-Resident scholar fellowships are awarded each year by the School for Advanced Research (SAR) to four or five scholars who have completed their research and who need time to prepare manuscripts on topics important to the understanding of humankind.
-Resident scholars may approach their research from the perspective of anthropology or from related fields such as history, sociology, art, and philosophy.
-Both humanistically and scientifically oriented scholars are encouraged to apply.
+Resident scholar fellowships are awarded annually by the School for Advanced Research (SAR) to four or five scholars who have completed their research and who need time to prepare manuscripts or dissertations on topics important to the understanding of humankind.
+Resident scholars may approach their research from the perspective of anthropology or from related fields such as history and sociology.
+Scholars from the humanities and social sciences are encouraged to apply.

-One fellowship is available for a Native scholar with a Master’s or PhD in the arts, humanities, or social sciences to work on his or her own writing or curatorial research project, the scholar serves as a mentor to two interns (recent graduates or graduate students) working at the Indian Arts Research Center, and therefore must demonstrate a commitment to providing mentorship.
+One nine-month residential fellowship is available for a Native scholar with a Master’s or PhD in the arts, humanities, or social sciences to work on his or her own writing or curatorial project.
+In addition, the scholar serves as a mentor to two interns (recent graduates or graduate students) working at the Indian Arts Research Center, and therefore must demonstrate a commitment to providing mentorship.

 One six- or nine-month residential fellowship is available for a female doctoral level scholar to write her book.
 The applicant’s research must both document the circumstances of women in the developing world and offer paths to concrete, practical strategies for improving their health, prosperity, and general well-being.

 We are no longer taking applications for the National Endowment for the Humanities Fellowship or the Luce Fellowships.

 For questions, please call (505) 954-7201 or email scholar[at]sarsf.org.